Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

 Annual Expense Allowance

-MNAs receive an annual expense allowance for the reimbursement of expenses incurred in the performance of their duties, including meal and accommodation expenses in their riding or outside Québec City, representation expenses, etc.
+MNAs receive an annual expense allowance for the reimbursement of expenses incurred in the performance of their duties, including entertainment expenses, registration fees for non-partisan activities, tokens of hospitality or flowers for births, deaths or weddings, charitable donations, etc.

 Allowance for Travel in Ridings and Elsewhere in Québec